 Elected Members of the Council have direct control over the Council's financial and operating policies.
 The Council holds a Register of Members' Interests, which is open to public inspection at the Office Headquarters, Montfield, 28 Burgh Road, Lerwick, during office hours.
-It is also available to view on the Council's website by inspecting each individual Member at https://www.shetland.gov.uk/coins/allMembers.asp?sort=0.
+This is also available to view on the Council's website.
 The Register details the bodies where Members are represented or for which they have declared an interest.
 The Council made payments totalling £6.0m in 2017/18 (£6.1m in 2016/17) to these bodies.